calvinsendawula/qwen-payslip-processor/README.md

 ### When to Use Each Mode

-- **Use "strict" when:** Processing multi-page documents where accuracy is critical and processing time is not a concern.
+- **Use "none" when:** Processing simple documents or when maximum speed is required and context bleeding is not a concern (recommended in v0.1.3 for faster processing).
 - **Use "medium" when:** Processing multi-page documents with a good balance between speed and accuracy.
-- **Use "none" when:** Processing single-page documents or when maximum speed is required.
+- **Use "strict" when:** Processing complex multi-page documents where accuracy is critical and processing time is not a concern.
 - **Use "auto" when:** You're unsure which mode to use and want the processor to make the best choice based on your hardware.

 ## Window Division Modes